 Location: Off Velinda Street, Edgeworth with limited off-street parking.

-Run Dates & Times: Last Sunday of the month (except December).
+Run Dates & Times: Last Sunday of the month (except December) even if this day is a Public Holiday.
 Run times are approximately 12:30pm to 3:30pm (weather permitting) with a 15 minute break for the drivers at 2pm.

 During a Total Fire Ban, they do not operate steam locomotives.
 However, non-steam locomotives still run per usual.